qhandyy/Bot563_Project_Version1/notebook-log.md

 But had no luck running the program again.
 I attempted to use something to build Beagle, but that didn't seem to work either.
 I'm looking into how wsl interacts with opencl but am having no luck deciding if it's really worth installing a program like that.
   Average standard deviation of split frequencies: 0.008882

+Finally, I was able to run Mrbayes.
+I got access to MrBayes in the UWMadison cluster vis Putty and WinSCP.
+I changed the settings to only run 500,000 instead of 2,500,000 to save time.
+After inputting;

+  >mb
+  >exe gal10AA.align_sopy1.nex
+  >mcmc

+This was the output I got.

    Analysis completed in 3 hours 48 mins 33 seconds
    Analysis used 13479.07 seconds of CPU time Likelihood of best state for "cold" chain of run 1 was -29933.69